trialspark/enzyme-context/README.md

   let history;

   beforeEach(() => {
-    // mount() returns an object with:
+    // mount() returns an object with the mounted EnzymeWrapper component and each of the specified plugins.
+    // In this example, it returns:
     //   - component: the mounted EnzymeWrapper
     //   - store: provided by the reduxContext plugin, a redux store
     //   - history: provided by the routerContext plugin, a history object for URL manipulation